Helping with this project

 Union Pacific Railroad inspection crew

 There are several million words on this website.
 There ARE mistakes!
 That means I REALLY need your help finding them.
-I really need to know about any mistakes you find or anything that doesn't make sense.
-The sooner you report, the faster I can fix.
+I really need to know about any mistakes you find.
+I need to know anything that doesn't make sense.
+The sooner you report, the sooner I can correct.

 Information about questionable companies